Zachj345/Zachj345/README.md

-- What is up, I'm Zach
+- What's up, I'm Zach
-- I’m interested in Python programming, JavaScript, and Software Development in general.
+- I’m interested in Software Development.
 - 🌱 I’m currently working on personal projects (specifically Flask web applications) trying to build my experience and knowledge as well as applying to Software Developer jobs.
 - 📫 How to reach me zackj345@gmail.com